rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 not to choose option 4.
 (Note that this option would end up producing even more implicit sections for different, but similar fragments - e.g. h1-h6).

+Also note that, on a formal level, both sections ("B" and "C") would appear to be identical.
+That is, section "B" would be a subsection (that is, a subset or subsequence) of "C" and "C" a subsection of "B".

 Furthermore, option 4 represents a fragment that is in conflict with "a section should always have its own sectioning node".
 That is, there would no longer be a 1:1 relationship between the set of sectioning nodes and the set of sections.